dfarrell07/ansible-opendaylight/README.md

 To configure additional repos to search for Karaf features, override the `extra_feature_repos` variable.

-OpenDaylight comes with a pre-configured st of Karaf feature repos.
+OpenDaylight comes with a pre-configured set of Karaf feature repos.
 They are recommended, so the ODL Ansible role defaults to installing them.
 This can be customized by overriding the `default_features` variable.
 You shouldn't normally need to do so.

 ### REST API Port